thcerit/jitsi_rocy_private/machines/eb-jitsi-host/root/jitsi-customization-202208/README.md

 Add the customization notes, scripts and related files in this folder.

+Before customizing anything, set this folder location as `/root/jitsi-customization`.
+Otherwise your changes will disappear if you run the installer again.

 #### TLS update

 Run the following command to regenerate the TLS certificates.